 Chemical reactions, atomic diffusion in crystals, and conformational changes in proteins all represent trajectories through a high-dimensional configurational space.
 For a system of \(N\) atoms, assuming a ground electronic state under the Born-Oppenheimer approximation decouples electronic and nuclear motion.
 Fundamentally, this physical decoupling simply maps a 3N-dimensional spatial coordinate \(\mathbf{x}\) to a relative scalar energy \(y\), generating the potential energy surface (PES).
 Due to methodological differences in calculations of absolute energies, the exact numerical value of \(y\) holds no intrinsic physical weight for locating geometries.
 According to Boltzmann statistics, stable species occupy hyper-volumes around local energy minima \cite{hanggiReactionrateTheoryFifty1990}.
 Transitioning between stable states requires the system to cross a dividing surface, optimally through a first-order saddle point where the gradient vanishes and the Hessian matrix possesses exactly one negative eigenvalue, with the eigenvector corresponding to this negative eigenvalue taken to be the reaction coordinate.

 Harmonic transition state theory (HTST) \cite{eyringActivatedComplexChemical1935,vineyardFrequencyFactorsIsotope1957,petersReactionRateTheory2017} relates the saddle point to the rate constant:

 The rate depends exponentially on the barrier \(E_{\text{SP}} - E_{\text{min}}\), with the vibrational frequency ratio (\(\nu_i^{\text{min}}\) at the minimum, \(\nu_i^{\text{SP}}\) at the saddle) acting as a prefactor that captures the width of the two basins.
 The denominator runs over \(3N-1\) modes because the saddle has one imaginary frequency along the reaction coordinate under four assumptions covered elsewhere \cite{refiorentinMethodologicalFrameworksComputational2026}.
 In practice, predicting the rate reduces to finding the minima and saddle points \footnote{along with the Hessian test for the first order saddle point estimate, often skipped in high throughput workflows}.
 To this end we consider minimization on an energy surface, along with two common modalities to find saddle points.
-To this end we consider minimization on an energy surface, along with two common modalities to find saddle points.
-We will use the term ``point searches'' to cover the union of the search methods.
+We will use the term "point searches" to cover the union of the search methods.

-The global minimum for such systems being largely ill defined due to the lack of an absolute zero, so the map from geometry to energy and atomistic forces (the pointwise derivative w.r.t positions) also ends up being relative.
+Only energy differences matter for locating stationary points, so the additive zero of energy is arbitrary and the map from geometry to energy and atomistic forces (the pointwise derivative w.r.t positions) is defined only up to a constant offset.
 One can construct several alternative surrogate energy surfaces that perfectly preserve the minima and saddles of the true PES, even if those surrogates distort the broader configurational space.
-This inherently local understanding of the process provides the leeway required to handle the extreme dimensionality of the \(3N\) space despite there being ``no-free-lunch'' \cite{jamesIntroductionStatisticalLearning2013} and has connections to vibrational analysis \cite{madsenApproximateFactorizationMolecular1997}.
+This inherently local understanding of the process provides the leeway required to handle the extreme dimensionality of the \(3N\) space despite there being "no-free-lunch" \cite{jamesIntroductionStatisticalLearning2013} and has connections to vibrational analysis \cite{madsenApproximateFactorizationMolecular1997}.